ho-wan/vscode-trello-viewer/README.md

 Welcome to Trello Viewer for VS Code!
 This extension provides the following features:

 - Browse Trello boards, lists and cards.
+- Add card to list and set the name of card.
 - View selected card using the markdown previewer and open to the side.
 - See formatted checklists and cover image for the card.
 - Assign a favourite list to easily access cards.